twhlynch/WorkersBot/README.md

 ### Configure Secrets

-Add the following secrets to your GitHub repository in Settings -> Secrets.
+Add the following secrets to your GitHub repository in Settings -> Secrets and variables -> Actions -> New repository secret.
 - **DISCORD_TOKEN**

 > Looks something like `MT2zNlAxNjU3NDcMNvM7MjE3Np.Pb4bw4.4sWqupEfAQ8TrxiDhUu5NDdcVCGghWQZ_fAFsX`